mu-subhan/Data-Sturcture-Roadmap/README.md

 # Data-Sturcture Roadmap
-Before Start DSA journey reminder following steps
+Before Start DSA journey reminder following the steps

 ❌ Don't spend more than 40 to 50 minutes on a problem.
 Learn from the most upvoted solutions after 60 minutes and move on.